WHAT IS FARMPLATE?

 Grow Your Business

 Are you a farmer, fisherman, food artisan, restaurant, market, distributor, organization or other real food business?
-FarmPlate is here to help: upgrade your listing and watch your customer base grow.
+FarmPlate is here to help: claim your listing and watch your customer base grow.

 Kim's early years were flat out nomadic.
 By the time she was 12, she had attended at least a dozen schools in half a dozen countries.
 While living in Greece, Italy, France, England and the Caribbean, she was exposed to traditional methods of cultivating foods and the slow, simple rituals of preparing and enjoying regional and seasonal foods.
 These early experiences led to her love of cooking and to a career editing cookbooks.
 She has contributed to more than two dozen books, including the Joy of Cooking (1997).
 How she spends her days now is a far cry from her predictable days as an editor, and she will be the first to tell you that launching a business is a lot more exciting, and challenging, than getting an MBA. email Kim

-"I founded FarmPlate for one simple reason: I want to make sustainable foods everyday foods."
+"I founded FarmPlate for one simple reason: I want to make healthy foods everyday foods."

 "I'm excited to be working with FarmPlate to connect consumers to their local, sustainable food sources.
 This will play a vital role in allowing us to move into the future as healthy citizens in a restored environment